 Hydrogen peroxide isn’t bleach but it does have mild bleaching properties.

 Nobody wants to wake up to bloody sheets, but life happens.
-We hope this comprehensive list helps you keep your sheets clean and tidy as we’ve covered every eventuality short of murder!
+We hope this comprehensive guide helps you keep your bed sheets clean and tidy as we’ve covered every eventuality short of murder!
 Hopefully, that last category will never apply to you.